AntoniosCG7/ProductiTube/README.md

 ## 🎯 What is ProductiTube?

 Tired of endless distractions on YouTube?
 ProductiTube is a Chrome extension that helps you reclaim your focus and make YouTube work for you.
-Whether you're studying, working, or just trying to stay productive, ProductiTube gives you the tools to eliminate distractions and take control.
+Whether you're studying, working, or just trying to stay productive, ProductiTube gives you the tools to eliminate distractions and take control of your viewing time.

 ## ✨ Features

-### 🚫 Hide Distractions

-Remove elements that pull your attention away:

-- **Home Feed & Shorts** — Eliminate the endless scroll and short-form content
-- **Recommendations** — Hide suggested videos in the sidebar and end screens
-- **Comments & Live Chat** — Remove social elements that break focus
-- **Notifications** — Hide alerts and the notification bell

-### 👁️ Customize Your View

-Control what you see on video pages:

-- **Video Details** — Hide titles, descriptions, channel info, and action buttons
-- **Blur Thumbnails** — Reduce visual distractions from video previews
-- **Header & Playlists** — Remove navigation bar and playlist panels

-### ▶️ Control Playback

-- **Disable Autoplay** — Stop videos from automatically starting
-- **Hide End Screens** — Remove cards and video suggestions at the end

-### ⏱️ Set Limits
+### ⏱️ Smart Viewing Limits

-Create custom categories and control your daily YouTube usage:
+Take control of your YouTube time with powerful limit controls:

+- **Custom Categories** — Create personalized categories like "Entertainment," "Education," "Music," etc.
-- **Video Count Mode** — Limit how many videos you can watch per category
+- **Video Count Mode** — Set a maximum number of videos per category per day
-- **Time Mode** — Limit watch time (in minutes) per category
+- **Time Mode** — Set daily time limits (in minutes) for each category
 - **Total Daily Limit** — Set a global time cap for all YouTube watching
+- **Real-Time Tracking** — See exactly how much time you've spent and videos you've watched
+- **Smart Notifications** — Get alerts when approaching your limits

+### 🚫 Customizable Controls

+Hide any element that distracts you:

+- Hide Home Feed
+- Hide Shorts
+- Hide Subscriptions
+- Hide Explore
+- Hide More from YouTube
+- Disable Autoplay
+- Hide End Screen Cards
+- Hide End Screen Feed
+- Hide Channel
+- Hide Video Info
+- Hide Description
+- Hide Buttons Bar
+- Hide Comments
+- Blur Thumbnails
+- Hide Top Header
+- Hide Notifications
+- Hide Recommended
+- Hide Live Chat
+- Hide Playlist

 ## 📦 Installation